HimanshuDorbi/java-fundamentals/README.md

 <h2>Contents</h2>
 <p>The repository contains the following files:</p>
 <ul>
+ <li><code>Analysis.java</code>:  Java program that allows the user to input the marks obtained by five students in three different subjects and calculate outputs from it.</li>
   <li><code>ElectricityBill.java</code>: Contains a class that calculates the electricity bill for a customer.</li>
   <li><code>BankAccount.java</code>: Contains a class that models a bank account and implements methods for withdrawing and depositing money.</li>
   <li><code>Employee.java</code>: Contains a class that models an employee and implements methods for calculating employee salary.</li>